Ask don't tell: Reducing sycophancy in large language models: Discussion

-This work contributes to understanding and mitigating sycophantic behaviour in large language models, a phenomenon that can affect how users interpret and act on model outputs.
-By identifying user input framing as a driver of sycophancy and demonstrating simple input-level mitigation strategies, this research may support the development of systems that provide more balanced and critical responses, particularly in subjective or advisory contexts.
+Our results also provide empirical support for recent conceptual work on the structure of sycophancy. \citet{ye2026countsaisycophancytaxonomy} propose a taxonomy distinguishing user sycophancy (conformity to a user's identity or preferences) from position sycophancy (agreement with a claim the user advances).
+Our two experiments span these categories: the main experiment primarily targets position sycophancy, whereas the follow-up experiment, by attaching claims to rich user personas, moves toward user sycophancy.
+Crucially, our two experiments also differ in how sycophancy is operationalised, from expressed sycophancy in free-text responses to choice sycophancy in a forced decision.
+That the same question vs.\ statement framing effect emerges across both the taxonomy's categories and both measurement approaches suggests that input framing operates as a shared mechanism, offering an experimental complement to the theoretical taxonomy.

+Taken together, our findings suggest that sycophancy is driven by non-question framing and expressed certainty of the inputs (though the latter mainly in the advisory setting).
+By shifting inputs toward questioning or less personally committed forms, models respond in a less sycophantic mode without requiring explicit behavioural constraints.
+These insights carry practical implications.
 Reducing sycophancy may help prevent models from uncritically reinforcing user beliefs, especially when those beliefs are incorrect, overconfident, or potentially harmful \citep{dohnany2025technologicalfolieadeux}.
 Input-level reframing strategies, such as converting non-questions into questions, could be integrated into system-level preprocessing or interface design, improving response calibration without requiring changes to model parameters or training data.
 As such, our work outlines an input-level sycophancy mitigation strategy that can be straightforwardly deployed by model developers (e.g., by adding a rewriting instruction to the system prompt), and directly applied by users (e.g., by carefully thinking about how they frame what they write when interacting with chatbots).

+At the same time, mitigation should be applied with care.
 Overly aggressive mitigation of sycophancy may reduce perceived empathy or validation in contexts where emotional support is appropriate, potentially leading to user dissatisfaction or harm.
-Additionally, input-level reframing mechanisms could be misused to steer models toward evasive or non-committal responses in situations where clear guidance is warranted.
-There is also a risk that automated reframing could alter user intent in subtle ways, particularly in sensitive domains such as mental health or medical advice.
+Input-level reframing mechanisms could also be misused to steer models toward evasive or non-committal responses in situations where clear guidance is warranted, and automated reframing could alter user intent in subtle ways, particularly in sensitive domains such as mental health or medical advice.